microsoft/vscode-jupyter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) that provides basic notebook support for [language kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) that are supported in [Jupyter Notebooks](https://jupyter.org/) today.
 Many language kernels will work with no modification.
 To enable advanced features, modifications may be needed in the VS Code language extensions.

 The Jupyter Extension includes the Jupyter Keymaps and the Jupyter Notebook Renderers extensions by default.
-The Jupyter Keymaps extension provides Jupyter-consistent keymaps and the Jupyter Notebook Rendereres extension provides renderers for mime types such as plotly, vega and the like.
+The Jupyter Keymaps extension provides Jupyter-consistent keymaps and the Jupyter Notebook Rendereres extension provides renderers for mime types such as latex, plotly, vega and the like.
 Both of these extensions can be disabled or uninstalled.

 ## Notebook support